caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-nw-align-method.md

 The first couple of lines in this function are a little bit odd, and stem from the fact that (as of this writing) there isn't an existing QIIME 2 {term}`artifact class` for individual DNA sequences, but rather only for collections of DNA sequences.
 We are therefore going to work-around this right now, and in a subsequent lesson we'll define our own QIIME 2 artifact class to represent a single DNA sequence.
 We need two sequences as input to pairwise sequence alignment (by definition), and we'll take those as inputs through the `seq1` and `seq2` parameters.
-These will come in in `DNAIterator` objects, and our work-around is that we read the first sequence from each of these two input sequence collections by getting the `next()` item from each collection, one time each, and reassigning them to the variables `seq1` and `seq2`.
+These will come in as `DNAIterator` objects, and our work-around is that we read the first sequence from each of these two input sequence collections by getting the `next()` item from each collection, one time each, and reassigning them to the variables `seq1` and `seq2`.

 Next, we call `skbio.alignment.global_pairwise_align_nucleotide`, passing in all of our inputs.
 `skbio.alignment.global_pairwise_align_nucleotide` returns three outputs.